-Universal Credit is a new combined working-age benefit that incorporates six well known benefits, Income Support, Income based Job Seekers Allowance, Income Related Employment and Support Allowance, Housing Benefit, Working Tax Credit and Child Tax Credit.
+Universal Credit is a combined working-age benefit that incorporates six benefits previously known as Income Support, Income based Job Seekers Allowance, Income Related Employment and Support Allowance, Housing Benefit, Working Tax Credit and Child Tax Credit.

 All Universal Credit claims must be made online - you can apply by clicking on the following link.

 There is a waiting time of around six weeks before you will get paid, so if you claim on 1 August, you will not be paid until mid September.
 Your next payment after that would be in mid October.
 It will be paid monthly in arrears but there is normally a wait of five to seven weeks after claiming before your payments come through, although you can get a loan against your payments if you are really struggling.

 Remember, any payments from Universal Credit will include what was once called Housing Benefit; you will need to pay this direct to your landlord to avoid arrears.